Skip to content

 Standard mode runs on a custom-patched Node.js binary distributed by pkg-fetch.
 Every Node.js release requires ~600–850 lines of patches across ~25 files to be rebased, rebuilt, and re-released.

 SEA mode runs on stock, unmodified Node.js.
-No patches.
-No waiting for pkg-fetch to catch up.
-Security fixes and new Node versions are available the moment Node.js itself releases them.
+No patches, no waiting for pkg-fetch.
+Security fixes and new Node versions are available the moment Node.js releases them.

-Everything else — compression, bytecode, worker threads, native addons — flows from that one decision.
+Everything else — bytecode, worker threads, native addons, bundling strategy — flows from that decision.

 • Security posture — stock Node.js is auditable, signed by the Node.js project, and tracked by every vulnerability scanner.
 A patched fork isn't.